 An overhaul of the complex operational systems in a business to accommodate the entry of a new logistics vendor would be an impractical and costly mistake.
 A vendor who is motivated to earn your business will deliver the necessary functionality and require minimal changes later on.

-For this to happen, the vendor must operate using the same or greater level of technological expertise as your company.
+For this to happen, the vendor must operate using the same or greater level of technical expertise as your company.

 Finally, with an increased emphasis on agile development in business these days, the vendor should also have an informed game plan for how they intend to achieve more with less and how to share those savings.